kozistr/kozistr.github.io/_posts/about.md

 _Machine Learning Researcher_, **Watcha**, **(2020.06.22 ~ Present)**

 - Working as a full time.
+- Developed a new sequential recommendation architecture. (named `Trans4Rec`)
+  - Newly proposed transformer architecture to improve the performance in a genernal manner.
+  - Apply proper post-processing logic into the model.
+  - In A/B (online) test (soon)
 - Developed a music recommendation system (prototype)
 - Developed a training recipe to train sequential recommendation architecture. (named `FutureFLAT`)
   - Build *Future* module to understand better at the time of inference.